Skip to main content

 Saturday: Souvenir Shopping in Style.

 If it’s a Saturday, it’s probably time to return home.
 However, don’t waste the day in traffic.
 Enjoy a little more of North Devon until the afternoon when the outgoing rush has subsided.
 Instead, visit Great Torrington to acquire some quality souvenirs of your visit.
 Great Torrington is a lively hillside town, steeped in history.
 The town square still has some delightful local shops, and the view from the castle ramparts of the Taw Valley (where maybe you may have puffed your way along by bicycle on Thursday) is simply stunning.
 Once you’ve explored the town, head for Dartington Glass.
 This is the factory where all the famously fabulous crystal glassware is produced.
-Watch the glassblowers in action on the factory floor and then head for the factory shop to pick up some Dartington Crystal bargains.
+Watch the glassblowers on the factory floor and head for the factory shop to pick up some Dartington Crystal bargains.

 The next stop is the Royal Horticultural Society’s Rosemoor Gardens, 65 acres of intoxicating beauty set against the backdrop of a wooded valley.
 Woodland walks, formal gardens, herbaceous borders, water features and play areas will appeal to all your family members.
 Enjoy a fine al fresco lunch here and the opportunity to pick up a shrub or plant or two from the nursery.